crystallabs/virtualdate/README.md

 Also, if an item would fall on an omitted date or time, then it might be desired to automatically reschedule it by shifting it by certain amount of time before or after the original time.

-Thus, `VirtualDate` has the following properties:
+Thus, altogether `VirtualDate` has the following properties:

 - `start`, an absolute start time, before which the VirtualDate is never on
 - `stop`, an absolute end time, after which the VirtualDate is never on